-Having a network of important relationships can also make a difference.
+Having a network of important relationships with social support can also make a difference.
 A large Swedish study of people ages 75 and over concluded that dementia risk was lowest in those with a variety of satisfying contacts with friends and relatives.

 Strengthening ties this holiday season